 Laughing gas is an effective and safe method for managing anxiety and pain for the patient.
 However, there is an essential margin of safety when you properly administer laughing gas for sedation.

 The patient will be advised to limit talking while the laughing gas is being given and try to keep breathing through their nose – not breathe through their mouth if at all possible.

 As an inhalation anesthetic, it is distributed and absorbed due to the pressure grades in your lungs, which equilibrate when the tension of the inhaled gas equals what is in the alveoli, tissues, and blood.

-Laughing gas among inhalation has the fastest onset and is transported through the blood as free gas; it will not combine with hemoglobin, and it doesn’t undergo biotransformation.
+Laughing gas has the fastest onset and is transported through the blood as free gas; it will not combine with hemoglobin, and it doesn’t undergo biotransformation.
 Elimination from the body happens when one exhales, and due to its low solubility, the laughing gas can leave the body rapidly.